Carlos Torre

 It is perhaps a pity that Velasco did not ask Torre about all this in his 1977 interview, but there is Torre’s statement,“After the tournament in Chicago, in 1926, my health was shattered due to dietary difficulties.
 In fact, I suffered a nervous breakdown.”
 (See page 292 of The Life and Games of Carlos Torre.)

-I asked Kenneth Whyld what sources he had used for the Torre entry in The Companion.
+I asked Kenneth Whyld what sources he had used for the Torre entry in the Companion.
 At first he was unable to supply specifics, saying that some 20 different sources were consulted, some contradictory, and that it was a perennial problem for an encyclopedist to know which to believe.
 In further correspondence, however, he mentioned a source that not only referred to the letters but even gave a name to the supposed faithless fiancée: Susanna.
 The writer of this information?
 Gabriel Velasco himself.

 What happened is this: Velasco began working on his Torre book in the 1970s.
 He consulted Whyld at that time about the possibility of an English edition, even sending him the manuscript.
 At that early point in his research, Velasco believed Terrazas’ story of the letters and the jilting fiancée, and had treated them as fact in his MS. Whyld then took this as an authoritative source.
-By the time The Companion was published, Velasco and Whyld were no longer corresponding, so Whyld never learned of Velasco’s change of mind until I contacted him in 1999.
+By the time the Companion was published, Velasco and Whyld were no longer corresponding, so Whyld never learned of Velasco’s change of mind until I contacted him in 1999.

 I have confirmed all this recently with Velasco.
 On 18 September 2008 he wrote to me: